 “Felt right…where?”
 Dan asked with a raised eyebrow.

 Clay sighed dramatically.
 “Not everything is about the penis, Dan.
 It felt right here.”
 He pointed to his heart.
 Dan burst into laughter once again.

 “I can’t believe real people say shit like that!”

 “Well Clay, all the best.”

-Cameron encouraged with a comforting smile.
+Cam encouraged with a comforting smile.
 They all stopped on the corner of Burrard and Harwood since they had reached Clay’s building.
 They said their goodbyes and made plans to meet on Sunday afternoon.
 Clay watched as they made their way towards Davie Street and once they were out of sight, he entered his building.

 It had been a long, eventful day and Clay couldn’t wait to go to sleep.
 Those three friends managed to suck his energy more than his work colleagues and acquaintances.
-Not that he minded; Cameron, Dan and Taylor were his oldest friends and surely he couldn’t imagine his life without them.
+Not that he minded; Cam, Dan and Taylor were his oldest friends and he couldn’t imagine his life without them.
 He then thought about tomorrow and relished that it was completely free.
 It would be his first, proper day off in awhile and he was going to take advantage of it.

 When he finally made it to his apartment on the 10th floor, an urge to call her crept into his being.
 He felt it was too soon yet not soon enough.
 He wondered, was it odd that he wanted to spend the few hours of the night left speaking to her about his day?